 - If you’re trying to work on sleep training during nap times, and working on teaching your baby or toddler to fall asleep independently at nap time, keep in mind that nap training is tougher than nighttime sleep training, in many ways.
 We usually (although not always) recommend starting sleep training at bedtime, and then moving on to naps once you’ve conquered nighttime sleep.

-Many parents think that our personalized consulting services are meant for parents who are struggling with night sleep – but guess what?
-We have so many consultation clients whose primary struggle is naps – and our consultants are more than willing to provide you with a Personalized Sleep Plan™ that focuses mainly on nap help.
-So why not connect with one of our caring, compassionate sleep consultants, and get expert answers to your nap questions today?
+Many parents think that our personalized consulting services are meant for parents who are struggling with nighttime sleep.
+But guess what?
+We have so many consultation clients whose primary struggle is naps!
+We’re more than happy to provide you with a Personalized Sleep Plan that focuses mainly on nap help.
+So why not connect with us and get expert answers to your nap questions today?

-Mastering Naps & Schedules — For starters, all Baby Sleep Site® VIP members receive unlimited access to all our e-Books.
+Mastering Naps & Schedules: For starters, all Baby Sleep Site® VIP members receive unlimited access to all our e-Books.
 That’s right!
 For the price of your membership, you can read all our e-Books at no additional cost!
 That includes Mastering Naps & Schedules.
 With over 45 sample schedules (all available for you to read in the VIP Members Area), Mastering Naps & Schedules is THE e-Book for tired parents of non-napping kiddos!
 We tackle all your top napping issues, including how to get your baby or toddler to take longer naps, how to get your child’s naps to be more consistent and predictable, how to manage nap transitions, how to encourage good napping while traveling – and more!
-Become a VIP member today, and access the e-Book instantly – no download necessary!
+Become a VIP member today, and access the e-Book instantly.
+No download necessary!

-Napping Audio Courses— Another great VIP members-only resource?
+Napping Audio Courses: Another great VIP members-only resource?
 Our audio courses.
-Hosted by Nicole herself, these 30 – 45-minute mini-courses offer you insider information and our trademark sleep coaching methods and techniques.
+Hosted by Nicole herself, these 30 – 60-minute mini-courses offer you insider information and our trademark sleep coaching methods and techniques.
 We have several awesome nap-focused courses, including one on managing nap transitions, and one on lengthening short naps!
 Listening to these seminars is like getting a coaching session from Nicole!
 She’ll walk you through the basics of dealing with common nap problems and give you tried-and-true strategies you can implement at home.

 For more details about all our VIP Member benefits (including weekly chats with a trained sleep consultant and our “Ask the Author” feature), visit our VIP page, and consider becoming a VIP member today!